prikhodkop/kdm_story_app/README.md

 The repository contains source code for the Kingdom Death: Monster companion story app.

-More info on the app: https://kdm-story.site
+More info and release downloads: https://kdm-story.site

 Current release version is **2.5**: